top of page

 Credit Model Framework

-The credit risk assessment categories, subcategories, and weighting is as follows:
+The credit risk categories, subcategories, and weighting is as follows:

 Rating Model Methodology.png